dss99911/kotlin-simple-architecture/README.md

 ```

 #### Configure Deeplink on IOS
-- Universal Link is not yet supported.
+- Universal Link will be supported soon.

 ```swift
 class SampleDeeplinker : Deeplinker {